konopczynski/Vessel3DDL/README.md

 Execute the scripts in following order: <br />
 1. ExtractXy_multithread.py <br />
 2. ConcatenateXy.py <br />
-3. TrainClassifier.py or MakeMeasurments.py <br />
+3. TrainClassifier.py or MakeMeasurements.py <br />
 ### Usage
 Once the dictionary and classifier are learned, they can by uses on a given volume. <br />
 Execute the scripts in following order: <br />
 1. UseClassifier.py <br />
 2. ViewResults.py <br />

-## Reference
-TODO